Skip to main content

 The bottom line

-We’re still learning about how coffee affects insulin and blood sugar.
+Experts are still learning about how coffee affects insulin sensitivity and blood sugar.
 But, for many people with diabetes, coffee is safe to enjoy.
 If you have diabetes, you can likely drink coffee, as long as you keep an eye on your blood glucose levels and limit the amount of sugar you add.
-Talking with your healthcare provider can also help you understand how coffee fits into your overall care plan.
+When in doubt, talking with your healthcare team can help you understand how coffee fits into your overall care plan.

 why trust our exports reliability shield